Esmail-ibraheem/nanograd/README.md

 - Meta for pioneering the Llama architecture

 > [!NOTE]
 > **nanograd** was developed with a specific vision and purpose in mind.
-This section provides insight into the motivations behind its creation and the approach taken during its development.The primary motivation for developing **nanograd** was to create a framework that offers simplicity and transparency in neural network design and training.
-While many existing frameworks, such as PyTorch and TensorFlow, provide extensive features and optimizations, they can also be complex and challenging to fully understand, especially for those new to deep learning or for educational purposes.
+This section provides insight into the motivations behind its creation and the approach taken during its development.
+The primary motivation for developing nanograd was to create a framework that emphasizes simplicity and transparency in neural network design and training.
+While many existing frameworks, such as PyTorch and TensorFlow, offer extensive features and optimizations, they can also be complex and challenging to fully understand, particularly for those new to deep learning or for educational purposes. nanograd aims to simplify access to models like GPT, LLaMA, Stable Diffusion, and others, making these technologies more approachable and easier to work with.

 ---